icaoberg/singularity-cellorganizer/README.md

 Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, and Arabidopsis protoplasts.
 Planned projects include mouse T lymphocytes and rat PC12 cells.

+### CellOrganizer v2.8.1

+#### Fixes
+* Display shape space when dataset field is not present or empty.
+* Generation of watertight SBML Spatial output has been corrected for translation errors.
+Other ----- * The following models have been rebuilt using this version of CellOrganizer.
+Updated models can be found in the model repository.
+	* 2D HeLa diffeomorphic framework
+	* 2D HeLa PCA framework
+	* 2D HeLa classic framework

 ### CellOrganizer v2.8.0

 #### Features